 "Pre-pandemic" "Pandemic Alert" "Pandemic" "Recovery" No known casual human to human Human to human transmission Increased and sustained transmission Infection/absenteeism rates drop transmission of the virus.
-No cases on occurring but no cases on campus of virus in the general population and to levels which allow business campus or in local community or in the local community cases in the local community practices to return to normal Approve personal and campus hygiene standards for inclusion into the campus plan and procurement activity.
-Review and coordinate medical protocols with the Director of the Student Health Center for management of potential pandemic cases.
-This shall include a campaign to increase campus community awareness through Monitor CSU, State and National preparedness actions related to pandemic.
-Review and facilitate update to the campus pandemic website, through Public Affairs.
-Establish with assistance from ITS, Payroll, HRM and Public Affairs a centralized electronic resource for the tracking of pandemic-related absences, by department and Monitor activities of the university, employee population, and visitors to reduce and/or minimize the impact of the pandemic to campus operations.
-Provide pandemic case metrics to the University Pandemic BCP Committee on a consistent basis.
-Evaluate and report areas of concern within the University community and/or facilities Initiate a review to determine any potential litigation, claim activity, or labor related exposures to the University.
-Report such exposures to the University Pandemic BCP Committee and President's Office. informational dissemination from established and accredited sources.3.
-Train personnel on the aspects of the University Pandemic BCP. division.
-4. Develop institutional awareness bulletins and notices to heighten campus preparedness on pandemic. related to transmission and control of pandemic.4.
-Report campus status to Chancellor's Office Risk 4.
-Identify high risk/exposure areas on campus to focus special attention on social distancing and personal hygiene preventative 5.
-Monitor travel to any affected areas (nationally or internationally) and report back to the University Pandemic BCP Committee.
-Management Office.
-5. Closely monitor all domestic and international travel for University business and report measures.
-5. Develop isolation strategies in the event cases of pandemic are confirmed on campus.
-This shall be closely coordinated with the Director of Public Safety and the Establish departmental protocols for distribution related to the tracking and reporting of pandemic related cases on campus.
-Alert the campus Pandemic BCP Committee of the pandemic status concern(s) to the University Pandemic BCP Committee.
-Director for the Student Health and make recommendations
+No cases on occurring but no cases on campus of virus in the general population and to levels which allow business campus or in local community or in the local community cases in the local community practices to return to normal 1.
+Approve personal and campus 1.
+Monitor CSU, State and National 1.
+Monitor activities of the 1.
+Initiate a review to determine hygiene standards for inclusion preparedness actions related to university, employee population, any potential litigation, claim into the campus plan and pandemic. and visitors to reduce and/or activity, or labor related procurement activity.
+2. Review and facilitate update to the minimize the impact of the exposures to the University.
+2. Review and coordinate medical campus pandemic website, through pandemic to campus operations.
+2. Report such exposures to the protocols with the Director of the Public Affairs.
+2. Provide pandemic case metrics University Pandemic BCP Student Health Center for 3.
+Establish with assistance from ITS, to the University Pandemic BCP Committee and President's management of potential pandemic Payroll, HRM and Public Affairs a Committee on a consistent basis.
+Office. cases.
+This shall include a centralized electronic resource for 3.
+Evaluate and report areas of campaign to increase campus the tracking of pandemic-related concern within the University community awareness through absences, by department and community and/or facilities informational dissemination from division. related to transmission and established and accredited sources.
+4. Develop institutional awareness control of pandemic.
+3. Train personnel on the aspects of bulletins and notices to heighten 4.
+Report campus status to the University Pandemic BCP. campus preparedness on pandemic.
+Chancellor's Office Risk 4.
+Identify high risk/exposure areas 5.
+Monitor travel to any affected Management Office. on campus to focus special areas (nationally or internationally) 5.
+Closely monitor all domestic and attention on social distancing and and report back to the University international travel for personal hygiene preventative Pandemic BCP Committee.
+University business and report measures.
+6. Establish departmental protocols concern(s) to the University 5.
+Develop isolation strategies in the for distribution related to the Pandemic BCP Committee. event cases of pandemic are tracking and reporting of pandemic confirmed on campus.
+This shall related cases on campus. be closely coordinated with the 7.
+Alert the campus Pandemic BCP Director of Public Safety and the Committee of the pandemic status Director for the Student Health and make recommendations